syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Responsive.md

 # Responsive

 The grid control has support for responsive behavior based on client browser's width and height.
-To enable responsive, `is-responsive>` property should be true.
-There are three modes of responsive layout is available in grid based on client width.
-They are.
+To enable responsive, the `is-responsive` property should be true.
+Following are three modes of responsive layout available in grid based on client width.

 * Mobile(<321px)
 * Tablet (321px to 800px)